-Unincorporated Consortia, which may include domestic and foreign entities, are eligible to apply as a sub-recipient., and must designate one member of the consortium to serve as the consortium representative.
-The consortium representative must be incorporated (or otherwise formed) under the laws of a State or territory of the United States.
-The eligibility of the consortium will be determined by the eligibility of the consortium representative under Section III.A of the FOA.
+Unincorporated consortia, which may include domestic and foreign entities, must designate one member of the consortium to serve as the Prime Recipient/consortium representative.
+The Prime Recipient/consortium representative must be incorporated (or otherwise formed) under the laws of a State or territory of the United States.
+The eligibility of the consortium will be determined by the eligibility of the Prime Recipient/consortium representative under Section III.A of the FOA.